 I would not hang any painting if direct sun shines on it.
 All paintings will fade if direct sun is shinning on it for an extended.

 Naturally, the room should have good natural light if possible.

 Don't drop any painting, all paintings may get damaged if dropped.

 Sometimes, the only thing that may affect an encaustic painting is something called "Bloom".
 This is a natural occurrence with some painting materials like bees wax and is perfectly harmless.
 It is actually part of the curing process.
 Bloom is a light haze that may appear

 on the surface of the painting in the first year the wax is curing.

 There is a very simple solution... all you have to do is wipe it off lightly with a soft lint free cloth.
 Depending on the painting surface some soft buffing can also be done and is recommended.
 After buffing a few time the painting will develop a beautiful high gloss finish that will last.
 You can wipe your painting about four times a year, this is also important for all exposed paintings to help keep dust off the surface.

 This all helps to bring out the radiant shine and vibrancy of the colours that encaustic surfaces are known for.

-No glass is needed on the painting, you will not be able to see how light reacts on the surface of the painting and the beauty of the luminous layered wax that is unique to encaustic paintings.
+No glass is needed on the painting, if used you will not be able to see how light reacts on the surface of the painting and the beauty of the luminous layered wax that is unique to encaustic paintings.

 Beeswax Encaustic is extremely archival, but take care not to scratch any painting.